brennan252/Meal-Nutrition-Calculator/README.md

 Then access the app at the given url.

 ## Future Improvements
-**1. Automated Tests**
+**1. End-to-End Tests**
 The app has grown too complex to efficiently test each new iteration's edge case bugs using only the browser and Google Chrome Developer tools.
-A few automated tests should be written to test commonly buggy meal submissions and ingredient lookups.
+A few tests should be written to test commonly buggy meal submissions and ingredient lookups.

 **2. Server Best Practices**
 - Some validation should be added to ensure SQL queries are safe.